 It’s really rare that you find a perfect movie — one that’s just perfectly written and directed.
 There’s a handful, though, and it’s a special thrill when you find one where you can honestly say “There is no way this could be done better.”
 I think Dr. Strangelove is one, Harold and Maude is close.
 I’m not sure necessarily sure if it definitely is (I’ve only seen it twice so far, so perhaps on the fiftieth viewing, I might think of something), but Save The Green Planet is definitely a contender.

 A while ago, I saw a review [Warning: Quite A Lot Of Spoilers!] of it that intrigued me; I figured it’d either be great, or a cool idea done horribly.
-Luckily for me, about six months after reading it, the Seattle International Film Festival showed it — technically the last film of the Festival (If I recall, another film playing a couple hours earlier “Closed” the festival; Save The Green Planet! screened the midnight of the last night… unfortunately, after the award ballots were due).
+Luckily for me, about six months after I read it, the Seattle International Film Festival showed the film as the last film of the festival.
 So, I bought tickets for me and two of my best friends, and we all went down to the theater that night, crossing our fingers that it wouldn’t turn out to be the latter type of film.

-The rough plot: A man thinks the CEO of a chemical corporation is actually an Andromedan working towards the destruction of the Earth, so he and his girlfriend kidnap the alien to get information out of him, typically through rather unsavory methods.
+The rough plot: A man thinks the CEO of a chemical corporation is actually an Andromedan working towards the destruction of the Earth, so he and his girlfriend kidnap the alien to get information out of him through rather unsavory methods.

 And this is probably the first great thing about this: The director, Jun-hwan Jeon, understands that you don’t need to actually show the torture to frighten or disturb the audience.
-There are a few shots not for the squeamish, of course — there’d have to be — however, for the most part, the business takes place in the shadow, or he cuts away after the point has been made.
+There are a few shots not for the squeamish, of course — there’d have to be — however, for the most part, this business takes place in the shadows.
+The material that is visible is only on screen briefly, cutting away as soon as the point is made.
 He doesn’t linger on excessive and gratuitous violence (one of the many things that made The Frau Plastic Chicken Show fall extremely short of its incredibly excellent title).

 The review linked above (if you’re not reading it because of Spoilers), ends with this: